Rails `has_secure_password` with Argon2: Complete Migration Guide

 Why move to Argon2 #

-BCrypt isn’t broken – but it’s outgunned.
+BCrypt isn’t broken; it’s outgunned.
 Argon2id is memory-hard by design, which means attackers can’t just throw more GPUs at it.
-They need proportionally more RAM, and RAM doesn’t scale cheaply.
+They need proportionally more RAM, and RAM is the expensive part of a cracking rig.

 In practical product terms, Argon2 gives teams: